 Key changeover procedures enable the smooth transition from expiring CA certificates to new CA certificates.
 Towards the end of a CA Private Key's lifetime, Amazon ceases using the expiring CA Private Key to sign certificates and uses the expiring Private Key only to sign CRLs and OCSP responder certificates.
 A new CA signing key pair is commissioned and all subsequently issued certificates and CRLs are signed with the new private signing key.
 Both the old and the new key pairs may be concurrently active.
 This key changeover process helps minimize any adverse effects from CA certificate expiration.
 The corresponding new CA Public Key certificate is provided to Subscribers and Relying Parties through the delivery methods detailed in 6.1.4 CA Public Key Delivery to Relying Parties.
-Where Amazon has cross-certificate from the other CA and distributes a new CA cross certificate following the procedures described above.
+Where Amazon has cross-certified another CA that is in the process of a key rollover, Amazon obtains a new CA Public Key or new CA certificate from the other CA and distributes a new CA cross certificate following the procedures described above.